luto65/swift-match3/README.md

 swift-match3
 ============

-Swift version of the "How to Make a Game Like Candy Crush" tutorial by Matthijs Hollemans originally posted on the Ray Wanderlich's site
+Swift version of the "How to Make a Game Like Candy Crush" tutorial by [Matthijs Hollemans](http://matthijshollemans.com/) originally posted on [Ray Wanderlich](www.raywenderlich.com)'s site

 ****